Ancient Greek religion: Suppression and decline

 Despite official suppression by the Roman government, worship of the Greco-Roman gods persisted in some rural and remote regions into the early Middle Ages.
-A claimed temple to Apollo, with a community of worshipers and associated sacred grove, survived at Monte Cassino until 529 CE, when it was forcefully converted to a Christian chapel by Saint Benedict of Nursia, who destroyed the altar and cut down the grove.
+A claimed temple to Apollo, with a community of worshipers and associated sacred grove, survived at Monte Cassino until 529, when it was forcefully converted to a Christian chapel by Saint Benedict of Nursia, who destroyed the altar and cut down the grove.
 Other pagan communities, namely the Maniots, persisted in the Mani Peninsula of Greece until at least the 9th century.

 Pagan Continuation

 During Late Antiquity, the decline of traditional practices was marked by a significant shift in nomenclature.
 In the Greek-speaking East, Christians increasingly referred to polytheistic practitioners as Hellenes (Ἕλληνες), causing the word to largely lose its cultural meaning and take on a derogatory religious connotation by the latter half of the 4th century.
 The final generation of classical philosophers, such as the Neoplatonist heads of the Athenian School, Proclus (412–485) and Damascius (458–538), were overt practitioners of Hellenic paganism and Theurgy.
 The intellectual survival of their doctrines was later secured by Byzantine scholars through conscious strategies of intellectual accommodation, or oikonomia, often discussed under the framework of crypto-pagan dissimulation, which allowed non-Christian material to be preserved within academic contexts.
 Geographically isolated regions provided refuge; the Maniots in the Mani Peninsula, for instance, were noted for being among the last Greeks to abandon the old religion, achieving full Christianization only towards the end of the 9th century, as noted by Patrick Leigh Fermor.